On the 4d/3d/2d view of the SCFT/VOA correspondence: Introduction

-One closely related construction was found by Costello and Gaiotto in 3d $\cN=4$ theories \cite{Gaiotto:2016wcv,Costello:2018fnz}.
+One closely related construction was introduced by Costello and Gaiotto in 3d $\cN=4$ theories \cite{Gaiotto:2016wcv,Costello:2018fnz}.
 They set out to define holomorphic boundary conditions in the topologically twisted versions of these theories.
 There are two fully topological twists: (\emph{i}) 3d B or C or Blau-Thompson or Rozansky-Witten twist \cite{Blau:1996bx,Rozansky:1996bq}, (\emph{ii}) and 3d A or H twist \cite{Kapustin:2010ag}, which is the reduction of Donaldson-Witten twist in 4d \cite{Witten:1988ze}.
 The construction of \cite{Costello:2018fnz} starts with some $\cN=(0,4)$ preserving boundary condition, which is not compatible with the topological twists.
 Then the boundary deformation is introduced that makes the boundary condition compatible with either the A or the B twist.
 This construction produces VOAs similar to those found in the Beem et.al. construction in 4d.
-The relationship is close enough to suspect that they are directly related.
+The resemblance is close enough to suspect that they are directly related.

 Another related construction is that of chiral algebras in 2d $\cN=(0,2)$ theories.
-Of course at the CFT point, these theories have one.
+Of course at the CFT point, 2d theories are controlled by chiral algebras.
 But even away from the CFT point, one can study the $\overline{Q}_+$ cohomology, which has the structure of a VOA \cite{Witten:1993jg,Silverstein:1994ih} and is RG-invariant \cite{Dedushenko:2015opz}.
 It was noticed in \cite{Dedushenko:2017osi} that sometimes, the chiral algebra of such a theory coincides with the one in the SCFT/VOA correspondence.
 Though temping to dismiss as a coincidence, we find that it is not accidental, and in fact there is a direct link that connects the two.